sdougbrown/json-editor/README.md

 The following are not required, but can improve the style and usability of JSON Editor when present.

 *  A compatible JS template engine (Mustache, Underscore, Hogan, Handlebars, Swig, Markup, or EJS)
-*  A compatible CSS framework for styling (bootstrap 2/3, foundation 3/4/5, or jqueryui)
 *  A compatible icon library (bootstrap 2/3 glyphicons, foundation icons 2/3, jqueryui, or font awesome 3/4)
 *  [SCEditor](http://www.sceditor.com/) for WYSIWYG editing of HTML or BBCode content
 *  [EpicEditor](http://epiceditor.com/) for editing of Markdown content